GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_I.md

 Colour Ramp Selector
 ```

 In the colour ramp selector, you can adjust each colour step.
 On the bottom, you can see a plot for the Hue, __Saturation__, __Lightness__ and __Opacity__.
-Especially latter three are useful to see how your colour ramp will translate.
+The last three in particular are useful to understand how your colour ramp will appear.
 Gradients from light to dark are easier to read: Check if the plot for the __Lightness__ has a more or less linear plot.

 #### Styling a digital elevation model